gjcooper/UoN-MRCourse-2016/slideshow.md

 * One source of these microscopic distortions is blood, which gives gives us BOLD fMRI.
 * BOLD is due to oxygen attached to hemoglobin.
-* The brain efficently delivers oxygenated blood to parts of the brain with a higher energy budget (ie activity), which results in blood vessels increasing in size.
+* The brain efficiently delivers oxygenated blood to parts of the brain with a higher energy budget (i.e. activity), which results in blood vessels increasing in size.

 .center[<img src="resources/arteries.png" width=353, height=325>]
-.imlabel[A view of the main arteries from below the brain] ]
+.center[.imlabel[A view of the main arteries from below the brain]] ]

 ???

-* Oxygenated and deoxygenated hemoglobin have different magnetic properties.
+* Oxygenated and de-oxygenated hemoglobin have different magnetic properties.
 * So we have:
   * Activity
   * Increased blood vessel size